-Co-Director, Professor of Economics, Harvard University
+Co-Director, Professor of Economics, Massachusetts Institute of Technology

 His work is motivated by the question: Do markets provide equal opportunity?
 Using a combination of theoretical and empirical analysis, he documents and evaluates the potential for opportunity in various situations including insurance markets and intergenerational mobility.
 His work seeks to understand when and why markets fail to provide opportunity, quantify the impact of these market failures, and provide tools to normatively evaluate potential policy solutions.